milimalism/SC2001-Projects/README.md

 We had 3 projects that we had to present during our labs:

-Project 1 : Analysing a merge-intesertion hybrid sorting algorithm to find the optimal length of input array at which we must shift from meger to insertion sort.
+Project 1 : Analysing a merge-insertion hybrid sorting algorithm to find the optimal length of input array at which we must shift from merge to insertion sort.

 Project 2 : Analysing two forms of dijkstra's algorithm: